Supporting e-commerce expansion.

 Increased agility leading to faster e-store updates

 For most of its history, Wacom has worked through partners who either sell Wacom products to consumers or use Wacom technologies in their own products.
-But in recent years, the company has started to shift its digital strategy, keeping in touch to consumers and businesses directly through e-shops.
+But in recent years, the company has started to shift its digital strategy, reaching out to consumers and businesses directly through e-stores.

 Balaji Ganesan, Vice President of Information Services at Wacom, has been a key player in this transformation.
 His team oversees all IT across Wacom, from infrastructure and hosting to webservices and enterprise apps.
 For Ganesan, one of the biggest challenges for e-commerce at Wacom was the company’s global reach.